geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 I mean, what we might want to do for this, and we used to have something like this, is we just might want shapes to not be int32s.
 We might want them to be arbitrary integers.
 I think we used to have something for this, but it was taken out because it was slow.
 But they should just be arbitrary precision integers.
 And then there can be a pass later on, which puts them in real dtype.

 ##### **Sieds Lykles** [[01:08:14](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=4094)]
-I guess my problem is that I'm...
+I guess my problem is that I'm..
 The fuzzer is going over each rule in symbolic one by one, generating random uops.
 And some of the uops are not equal before and after the simplify because there's some overflow.

 ##### **Chenyu** [[01:08:39](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=4119)]
 Yeah, I think for the actual ALU we have a pass that can judge the dtype for the number, int32 to 64, if it surpasses that.